8-bit-souvik/Securit/README.md

 ## Intro

-[SecurIt](https://github.com/8-bit-souvik/Securit-secure-logging-system) is a Node JS appllication to build a demo of secure logging system as an essential backend part of any user interactable web application.
+[SecurIt](https://github.com/8-bit-souvik/Securit-secure-logging-system) is a Node JS application to build a demo of secure logging system as an essential backend part of any user interactable web application.

 <br/>